Thomas Massie: Tenure

 In July 2019, Massie was the only Republican among 17 members of Congress to vote against a House resolution opposing efforts to boycott Israel and the Global Boycott, Divestment, and Sanctions movement.

-On November 20, 2019, Massie was the sole "no" vote in Congress on the Hong Kong Human Rights and Democracy Act of 2019, which he called an "escalation" with the People's Republic of China.
+In November 2019, he was the sole "no" vote in Congress on the Hong Kong Human Rights and Democracy Act of 2019, which he called an "escalation" with the People's Republic of China.
+He told Fox Business that he agreed with "90 per cent" of the bill but disagreed with sanctions.
+He was also the sole vote against the Uighur Intervention and Global Humanitarian Unified Response (UIGHUR) Act in December 2019.
+In explaining his vote, Massie said that it would be hypocritical to take drastic action against China while still doing business with it, writing on Twitter that "please consider whether you committed enough to the issue that you would personally go a week without buying something made in China".
+In December 2021, he was the sole vote against the Uyghur Forced Labor Prevention Act.

 In July 2021, Massie voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed the House, 407–16.

-In September 2021, Massie was the only Republican to vote against $1 billion of funding for Israel's Iron Dome missile defense system.
+In September 2021, he was the only Republican to vote against $1 billion of funding for Israel's Iron Dome missile defense system.

-In May 2022, Massie was the only member of the House of Representatives to oppose a non-binding resolution denouncing antisemitism.
+In May 2022, Massie was the only member of the House of Representatives to vote against a non-binding resolution denouncing antisemitism and opposition to Israel.
 Massie tweeted that he voted against the bill because it promoted censorship.

+On April 16, 2024, he co-sponsored a motion to vacate filed by Marjorie Taylor Greene in an attempt to oust House speaker Mike Johnson.

+In July 2024, Massie co-moderated a presidential debate for third-party candidates held by the Free & Equal Elections Foundation.

+In 2025, Massie voted against the One Big Beautiful Bill Act and Full-Year Continuing Appropriations and Extensions Act, 2025.
+He argued both bills were not sufficiently fiscally conservative.
+As a result, Trump announced he would support and fund a primary challenger against Massie.